Thanksgiving Safety Tips

 Everybody plans on having a happy and safe Thanksgiving holiday, but it only takes one small mistake for a serious accident to occur.
 If you've suffered an injury as a result of somebody else's negligence, whether on Thanksgiving or at any other time of the year, be sure to have the right legal team on your side.

-As one of South Florida's most respected and oldest law firms, Stabinski Lawhas helped many people sort out their legal rights, responsibilities, and remedies for 45 years.
+As one of Florida's most respected and oldest law firms, Stabinski Lawhas helped many people sort out their legal rights, responsibilities, and remedies for 45 years.
 We work on a contingency basis, which means that if there is no recovery, there is no fee or cost to you.
 Contact Stabinski Law at (305) 964-8644 to request a free consultation today.

 Categories: